talon-one/talon_one.rb/docs/IntegrationApi.md

 end

 api_instance = TalonOne::IntegrationApi.new
 integration_id = 'integration_id_example' # String | The integration ID of the customer profile.
-You can get the `integrationId` of a profile using: - A customer session integration Id with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint.
+You can get the `integrationId` of a profile using: - A customer session integration ID with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint.

 begin
   #Delete customer's personal data